Plan Your Rhodes Trip in 1 Hour (Instead of Days) – Full Guide €14.99 → Learn More

 Continue towards the Palace of the Grand Master, then explore the quieter alleys around Ippokratous Square, where small tavernas and artisan shops are hidden behind stone arches.

-If you want a deeper guide to the medieval city, see Rhodes Old Town Guide 2026 — What to See, Eat & Explore.
+If you want a deeper guide to the medieval city, see Rhodes Old Town Guide 2026.

 Visit Mandraki Harbour and the Windmills